 When I was researching things to do in Thailand, I came across the Bua Tong Waterfall, which is more commonly known as the “Sticky Waterfall”.
 I looked a bit further and found a woman by the name of PD who happened to do tours to and from the waterfall.
 I booked online and had the most authentic experience with a local tour guide.
 The best part was that I happened to be the only person on the tour that day and therefore had my personal tour guide!
 And when that happens, make sure to take advantage of their knowledge!
 I learned so much by asking questions and engaging in conversation.
 For instance, did you know that in Thailand they have both private and public hospitals?
 If you have health insurance you get taken to the private hospital and seen right away.
 If you don’t have health insurance you get taken to the public hospital and it can be hours to days before you’re seen.

 Whenever I travel I make sure to book travel insurance with World Nomads.
-It puts my mind at ease to know that if anything were to happen health or travel wise, I’d be covered.
+It puts my mind at ease to know that if anything were to happen health or travel-wise, I’d be covered.

-Explore the Surrounding Nature
+3. Get Out of the City and Explore the Surrounding Nature

-For more on my time in Chiang Mai, check out my Instagram story highlights
+For more information and recommendations on visiting Chiang Mai, head to my Instagram highlights and search “Chiang Mai”.